Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/InfluxDBv1/Sequence_FieldKey1.md

     This parameter can to be set for each number sequence separately.
     Use the drop down to choose the respective number sequence.
-    A number sequence is a group of single digits and / or analog counter defined in digit and / or anlog ROI configuration screen.
+    A number sequence is a group of single digits and / or analog counter defined in digit and / or analog ROI configuration screen.